Sanaz-Tak/D-SELD/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## Issues

 If you encounter any issues, please report them on the [GitHub Issues](https://github.com/Sanaz-Tak/D-SELD/issues) page.

-## Acknowledgments

-- PyTorch team for the deep learning framework
-- Torchvision for pre-trained models and datasets
-- Neuromorphic computing community for foundational LCA research